-d Calculation method changed in 2003.
+b Calculation method changed in 2003.

-Variation of the wage index (December-December) corresponding to the registered private sector.
+c Variation of the wage index (December-December) corresponding to the public and private sectors.

 Note: Domestic savings include the balance on current account of the balance of payments (external savings).
 If there is a deficit, domestic savings exceed national savings, since the country is importing capital.